sagemathinc/cocalc-doc/source/snippets.rst

      :width: 95%
      :align: center

-     opening Snippets from a Jupyter Notebook
+     opening Snippets from a Jupyter Notebook.
+Click on the three dots to access Snippets.

 .. figure:: img/snippets/snippets-btn-sagews.png
      :width: 95%